isomerpages/moe-ahmadibrahimpri/pages/Announcements.md

 Click [HERE](/homebasedlearninginstructions)  to access your class lesson guides.

-#### 2023 May Notification to Parents
+#### 2023 July Notification to Parents

-Click [HERE](/partners/resources-for-parents-students/SchoolNotificationstoparents/) to read '2023 May Notification to parents'
+Click [HERE](/partners/resources-for-parents-students/SchoolNotificationstoparents/) to read '2023 July Notification to parents'

 #### [Important]: Extension of School Hours on Tuesdays for P4-P6